 Appendix

-Living in Lagos NigeriaEating VegetarianHealth and Safety
+Living in Lagos NigeriaEating Vegetarian/VeganFitness, Health, and Safety

 Health

 For minor health needs, there are many pharmacies all around Lagos.
 Many more drugs can be bought over the counter here than abroad.
 Or, just whatsapp a pharmacy like Medplus with what you need and they can deliver.
 The same is true for diagnostics - just whatsapp a diagnostics provider like Beacon Health and they can do house calls to take samples.
-If you need to visit a hospital here, the best is probably Euracare or Evercare

 Malaria